 The app offered support as links which directed parents to local and national services or helplines.
 The links were directly clickable in the app and came with info on timings, associated costs, and helpful phone numbers.

-Make onboarding and setup straightforward
+Challenge: straightforward onboarding and setup

 In the old app, onboarding was tricky, and setup complicated.
 This proved a barrier to users right at the beginning of their journey when they should just be getting going.